SergeiShtepa/linux/Documentation/block/blkfilter.rst

 feature, and it was eliminated in the 5.10 kernel.

 The block device filtering mechanism returns the ability to handle I/O units.
-It is possible to safely attach filter to a block device "on the fly" without changing the structure of block devices stack.
+It is possible to safely attach a filter to a block device "on the fly" without changing the structure of the block device's stack.

 It supports attaching one filter to one block device, because there is only one filter implementation in the kernel yet.